-(SEPTEMBER 21, 2018) —One of our all-time favorite feast days is fast approaching — St. Thérèse of Lisieux on October 1st.
+We were inspired to begin this prayer movement in 2018, as one of our all-time favorite feast days is fast approaching — St. Thérèse of Lisieux on October 1.
 While we are always eager to celebrate this little powerhouse saint, who is a Doctor of the Church, we are still riddled by the devastating recent reports of abominable abuses by Catholic clergy.
 We’ve been pondering our role and reexamining our prayer life, particularly our annual practice of praying a nine-day novena for our own special intentions leading up to October 1st.

 INSPIRED BY A YOUNG SAINT